Building Polyfills for JavaScript Array and String Methods

 What are Polyfills?

 A polyfill is a piece of JavaScript code that replicates the functionality of a newer method or feature, enabling its use in environments that do not support it natively.
-For example, the Array.prototype.includes method, introduced in ES6, might not be available in older browsers.
+For example, the Array.prototype.includes method, added in ECMAScript 2016, might not be available in older browsers.
 By writing a polyfill, we can mimic its behaviour so that we can still use it and our code doesn't break when loaded on those older browsers.

 Polyfills are distinct from shims.
 Whilst both fill in missing functionality, a shim modifies or extends native objects, often with custom behaviour.
 Polyfills strictly replicate the expected functionality to maintain standards.